Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Vinegar – I used white distilled vinegar in my recipe.

-- Salt – I always use sea salt in my recipes, and this is used to help season the carrots and for preservation.
+- Salt – I always use sea salt in my recipes, and this is used to help season the green beans and for preservation.

 - Garlic – A few cloves will give a huge flavor boost to the pickled carrots.

-- Pepper Flakes – This will add a little bit of spice to the brine.
+- Pepper Flakes – This will add a little spice to the brine.

 - Dill – Use fresh dill in this recipe.